-Note for body builders:
+Note for converters:

 The power take-off system button warning signal is also output via the customer-specific functional control unit.
-If the body builder's body impedes the visibility of the power take-off system button, an additional warning signal must be made visible to the user by the Converter.
+If the converter's body impedes the visibility of the power take-off system button, an additional warning signal must be made visible to the user by the converter.

-Depending on the type and application of the power units connected to the power take-off system, the Converter must prepare an owner's manual with the above content and provide it to the customer on delivery of the vehicle.
+Depending on the type and application of the power units connected to the power take-off system, the converter must prepare an owner's manual with the above content and provide it to the customer on delivery of the vehicle.

-The total weight of components fitted to the power take-off system must not exceed 13.2 kg.
+The total weight of components fitted to the power takeoff system must not exceed 13.2 kg.

 In order to use the power take-off system on the drive side, the optional working speed control version US1 with static speed steps or US2 with variable speed steps must also be selected.
-See also chapter 7.3.7.
-"Working speed control (ADR)".
+See also chapter 7.3.7."Working speed control (ADR)".

-Continuously excessive torque draw must be avoided, as otherwise damage to the gearbox and to the power take-off system may occur, or their lifespans may be shortened.
+Continuously excessive torque draw must be avoided, as otherwise damage to the gearbox and to the power takeoff system may occur, or their lifespans may be shortened.
 7.5.2.1 Gearboxes with a power take-off system (PR number 0R1)